ANQIFENG/RATNUS/README.md

 ## Model
 The RATNUS project includes two versions:
 - **T1w-Dual Input Version**: Trained with MPRAGE and FGATIR, suitable for testing with either one or two modalities.
-- **Full Input Version**: Trained with a comprehensive set of modalities, as described in the paper.
+- **Full Input Version**: Trained with a comprehensive set of modalities, detailed in the paper.
+This version exclusively supports testing with an identical set of input features.

 ## Outputs
+RATNUS generates a single NIfTI file ending with `_ratnus` in your predefined output directory.
+The output file will maintain the same dimensions and resolution as your input data.